-The Consulate General in Cape Town is the first point of contact for all consular services for Swiss citizens living in the provinces of the Eastern Cape, Northern Cape and Western Cape, as well as for Swiss citizens living in Namibia.
+The Consulate General in Cape Town is the first point of contact for all consular services for Swiss citizens living in the provinces of the Eastern Cape, Northern Cape and Western Cape.

 Consulate General of Switzerland in Cape Town

 Specific information related to covid 19 for travelling to Switzerland: Embassy of Switzerland in South Africa